The best coffee in Melbourne

 Everyday Midtown is the CBD branch of Fitzroy’s Everyday Coffee.
 They roast their own beans in a Melbourne warehouse, and their All Day seasonal blend is a creamy chocolate Colombian mix that’s perfect with milk.
 Even the fanciest cup of joe will only set you back $5, and there’s a 50 cent BYO cup discount (it doesn’t just apply to Keep Cups – any office mug can net you savings).

-The priority at Axil is high quality, ethical coffee.
-Their beans are roasted locally in Hawthorn.
-The single origin options are rotated daily, and the seasonal blend has a dark chocolate and nougat flavour profile.
+The priority at Axil is high-quality, ethical coffee.
+The beans are roasted locally in Hawthorn.
+The single-origin options are rotated daily, and the seasonal blend has a dark chocolate and nougat flavour profile.
 Standard cups are a little cheaper than many places at $3.80.

-Inside the beautiful old Ross House building they’re committed to They’re committed to ethical trading with coffee sourced from farms and small co-operatives that they bring home to roast here in Melbourne.
+Inside the beautiful old Ross House building, Dukes Coffee Roasters is committed to ethical trading, with coffee sourced from farms and small co-operatives.
+The coffee is roasted here in Melbourne.
 The price of a filter ranges between $3 and $10, while an espresso cup any way will set you back $4, or $3.50 if you bring your own cup.

-The single origins change frequently and baristas are across any coffee question you could throw at them.
-But this expertise comes at a price: the fanciest cup of single origin pour over can cost you up to $9 and a standard ‘white’ coffee costs $4.50.
+The single origins change frequently, and baristas are across any coffee question you could throw at them.
+But this expertise comes at a price: the fanciest cup of single origin pour over can cost you up to $10, and a standard ‘white’ coffee costs $4.50.
 But then, every espresso shot is a double.

-The only milk they serve is full fat cow’s milk, the coffee only comes in one size, you have to put your own lid on your takeaway, and there is always, always a line.
-The seasonal blend offers a full bodied, hazelnut-heavy cup with apple undertones.
+The only milk baristas serve is full fat cow’s milk, the coffee only comes in one size, you have to put your own lid on your takeaway, a cappuccino or latte costs $4.80, and there is always, always a line.
+The seasonal blend offers a full-bodied, hazelnut-heavy cup with apple undertones.